reallyenglish/noah-freebsd-template/README.md

 * install updates by executing freebsd-update when the system first boots, then reboot
 * install ssh key pairs from virtual router
+* fetch user-data from virtual router and pass it to cs\_configinit
 * disable password login and allow root to login with public key
 * remove host-specific files